aidenlab/BEAR/README.md

-# COVID19
+# Polar pipeline
-Pipeline for Aiden Lab COVID19 diagnostic
+Pipeline for Polar, the Aiden Lab viral diagnostic for SARS-CoV2.